metayeti/YABS.js/README.md

 2) Create a `build.json`
 3) Execute with `node yabs.js`

-YABS.js will default to `build.json` or `build_all.json` when no other parameter is given.
+YABS.js will default to `build.json` or `build_all.json` when no build instructions file is provided.
 If your build instructions file is named something else, use `node yabs.js mybuildfile.json`.

 ## Minimal example